 What is Private Lending?

 Private lending is a method by which the lender sets up a system similar to a bank or loan company to loan money to real estate investors for the purpose of dealing in real estate.
 Private investors are your key audience that you want to try to snag when marketing since they are the ones who will be investing in properties with your financial backing.
-Regarding how to become a private lender in Washington DC and North Carolina, read on.
+Regarding how to become a private lender in Charlotte, read on.

-Advantages of Becoming a Private Lender in Washington DC and North Carolina
+Advantages of Becoming a Private Lender in Charlotte

 One of the main reasons that you may want to look into private lending is that you’ll make a sizable return through repeated interest payments over the course of an agreed amount of time.
 For every private loan that you make, if done correctly, you should see a percentage of this as a return annually.